Who Is Jesus? Do the Creeds Tell Us the Truth About Him?

 An orthodox theologian describes the view of Jesus which evangelicals accept in the Trinity:

-"Now the doctrine of the Incarnation is that in Christ the place of a human personality is replaced by the Divine Personality of God the Son, the Second Person of the Most Holy Trinity.
+"Now the Christian doctrine of the Incarnation is that in Christ the place of a human personality is replaced by the Divine Personality of God the Son, the Second Person of the Most Holy Trinity.
 Christ possesses a complete human nature without a human personality.
 Uncreated and eternal Divine Personality replaces a created personality in Him."5

 An expert on Gnosticism (a philosophy which threatened the early church) points to the problem: